Financial control across generations

 Baby Boomers:

 Our study showed that financial control is a significant problem for Millennials and Gen Zers, with almost half indicating that housing costs were a concern that impacted their financial security.
-This was in stark contrast to older generations, among whom less than 1 in 4 said the same.
-Only 14% of Millennials felt they had a high level of control over their finances, while 27% admitted they felt little or no control.
-Student loan debt and stagnant wages, for example, are common issues faced by Millennials [2].
+This was in stark contrast to older generations, among whom less than one in four said the same.
+Only 14 per cent of Millennials felt they had a high level of control over their finances, while 27 per cent admitted they felt little or no control.
+Student loan debt and stagnant wages, for example, are common issues faced by Millennials.
 For Gen Zers, the challenge is less student loan debt and more paying everyday bills, especially during the upheaval of the pandemic.

 Another enlightening piece of information gleaned from our survey was the number of people delaying milestones because of financial concerns.